 High-dose fructose can induce fatty liver and insulin resistance.
 The simplest way to reverse insulin resistance is to stop eating dessert or dessert-like foods.

 That means no desserts.
 No cakes.
 No fruit juice.
 No sweetened yogurt.
 No granola bars.
 No dried fruit.
 No dates.
 No agave.
 No honey.
 No “natural fruit sugar” healthy desserts.

 Magnesium deficiency may be a significant contributor to insulin resistance.
 Fortunately, supplementing magnesium has been shown to improve insulin resistance.

 Magnesium has many nice side benefits including regulating the HPA (adrenal) axis, improving sleep, supporting progesterone, curbing sugar cravings, and reducing inflammation.
-Read 8 Ways Magnesium Rescues Hormones.
+Read 8 ways magnesium rescues hormones.

 Maintain a healthy circadian rhythm and sleep

-Circadian rhythym or body clock has a profound effect on glucose metabolism and whole-body insulin sensitivity.
+Circadian rhythm or body clock has a profound effect on glucose metabolism and whole-body insulin sensitivity.
 Some scientists go so far as to say that misalignment of circadian rhythm could be an important contributor to insulin resistance.

 The best way to maintain a healthy circadian rhythm is to observe regular daily patterns with food, sleep, and light.
 For example, protein and bright light help to signal the body that it’s morning.
 Rest and dim light help to signal the body that it’s evening.

 Maintaining a healthy circadian rhythm can also promote better sleep — another important strategy for maintaining healthy levels of insulin.